Skip to main content

 • It is shared: many people use the same underlying system

-• It is observable: you can see its state (traffic, voltage, water pressure)
+• It is observable: you can see its state

 • It is reliable: it is expected to work, and failures are taken seriously

-Connectivity is not treated as infrastructure
+Connectivity is treated as a product

 What would change